School Psychology

 Demonstrate consideration of foundational concepts of service delivery, including equity, diversity, evidence base, ethical principles, and legal guidelines.

 The CSULB school psychology program is based on an ecological theoretical perspective (Bronfenbrenner, 1979).
-By promoting an ecological model, our students learn to understand that student achievement and behavioral difficulties result from a discrepancy between a student's developing skills and the multiple demands of his/her environment (Ogbu, 1981; Sroufe, 1979).
+By promoting an ecological model, our students learn to understand that student achievement and behavioral difficulties result from a discrepancy between a student's developing skills and the multiple demands of their environment (Ogbu, 1981; Sroufe, 1979).
+Additionally, our students are trained to become actively engaged in their school communities to identify and address the environmental factors that reduce equity and access to educational opportunities, particularly those impacting marginalized and minoritized student populations, in order to promote safe, supportive, and inclusive learning environments (Grapin & Proctor, 2023).

 Accordingly, our students are well versed in the varied conditions of risk and sources of resiliency that impact child development and student learning (Doll, Zucker, & Brehm, 2004), with a particular emphasis on manipulable rather than static conditions (Wang, Haertal, & Walberg, 1993).
 For example, beginning at the center of an ecological system with the child, our program teaches future school psychologists to measure a student's academic, cognitive, social, and emotional skills as well as behavior in order to make recommendations for accommodations, interventions, and services (Ysseldyke et al., 2006).
 Additionally, the program prepares future school psychologists to assist in developing personal competencies such as confidence, perseverance, conflict resolution, and organization for students at risk of school failure (Bernard, 2000).